victor-nerd/go-tarantool/README.md

 It's possible to specify custom pack/unpack functions for your types.
 It will allow you to store complex structures inside a tuple and may speed up you requests.

+Also you can just instruct msgpack library to encode your struct as an array.
+It will be slower than custom packer/unpacker, but still safe.

 ```go
 import (
 	"github.com/tarantool/go-tarantool"